multi-swe-bench/multi-swe-bench/doc/contribution-incentive-plan.md

 ### **5. FAQ**
 **Q: How is my contribution count tracked?**
 A: Each merged PR increments your count.
-Check your total via the [Contribution Dashboard](link-to-dashboard).
+Check your total via the [Multi-SWE-RL Contribution Dashboard](https://github.com/users/multi-swe-bench/projects/3/views/1).

 **Q: Can team contributions be split across members?**
 A: No. Contributions are tracked per GitHub account and Huggingface account.